RaZeragon/moss_bot_sim/README.md

     ```

 - ### 4.4 moss_driver
     This package is for driving the lower level hardware of the MOSS robot.
-This package is currently under development and may or may not be moved to the control_system repository.
+This package is currently under development.

 - ### 4.5 moss_control
     This package is for controlling the MOSS robots and performing formation control.
 After launching the moss_gazebo simulation in one terminal, launch another terminal and use the following command to make the robots form a square.